JordyvdNeut-Jool/CypressTestRunner/README.md

 When your build is done your have to open your chrome browser and go to manage extensions.

 Turn Developer mode on, 'load unpacked' here you have to select your /your/project/dist folder.
+The installations are done now you can start testing!